Trekking the Torres del Paine Circuit

 Camp Grey to Pehoe Lake

-We will have a relaxing morning around Lake Grey after enjoying breakfast at the refugio.
+We will have a relaxing morning around Lake Grey to rest, replenish and revel in the beautiful surroundings.
 We will then begin our hike along the eastern side of the lake.
 As we hike, we'll witness giant icebergs drifting across the waters, a scenic highlight of the trek.
 Next, the trail will flatten out as we descend through a valley headed towards Lake Pehoe and its pristine turquoise waters.
-Here we will set-up camp and rest for the night, after enjoying dinner at the refugio.
+Here we will set-up camp and rest for the night.

 Accommodation: Tent